coursehero/symfony-cron-bundle/README.md

 ------------

 *symfony-cron* is an open source, community-driven project.
-If you'd like to contribute, please read the [Contributing Code][5] part of the documentation.
+If you'd like to contribute, please read the [Contributing][5] documentation.
 If you're submitting a pull request, please follow the guidelines in the [Submitting a Patch][5] section and use [Pull Request Template][5].

 Running Tests
 -------------